 News and Events

-- REGISTER (Jun.
-28): "The Congressional Experience: An Institution Transformed" - A Conversation with U.S. Congressman David Price
+- WATCH: "The Congressional Experience: An Institution Transformed" with U.S. Congressman David Price (D-NC)

 - WATCH: Book launch of Gov. Bill Haslam’s “Faithful Presence” with Rev. Dr. Emilie Townes and Peter Wehner

 - WATCH: Co-chair Samar Ali on panel discussing "Bridging the Urban-Rural Divide" hosted by Johns Hopkins' SNF Agora Institute